andrewferrier/fzf-z/README.md

 easily browse recently used directories at any point on the command line.
 Just type `<CTRL-g>` on an empty zsh command-line, and it will bring up a list of recently used directories.
-Select one, perhaps typing to filter the list, and hit Enter - you'll change to that directory.
+Select one, perhaps typing to filter the list, and hit Enter - you'll change to that directory (assuming you have the `AUTO_CD` zsh option turned on, which is recommended).
 This is similar to the default **Ctrl-T** binding already provided by the [fzf zsh key-bindings file](https://github.com/junegunn/fzf/blob/master/shell/key-bindings.zsh).
 At the moment, this plugin doesn't allow the **Ctrl-G** keybinding to be customized, but you can change by simply forking the plugin and editing the file if you want.

+*New Capability*: If you now set the FZFZ_EXTRA_DIRS environment variable to a space-separated list of directories (e.g. `FZFZ_EXTRA_DIRS="~/Dropbox ~/Documents ~"`), `fzf-z` will also add all the subdirectories within those directories to the list for browsing.
+They will be sorted lower in priority than those returned by `z`, however.

 ## Installation